DefOnslaught/Astraea-Webserver/README.md

 ### 2. Database Preparation

-Astraea requires a MySQL or MariaDB database.
+Astraea requires a MySQL or Postgres database.
 It is highly recommended to create a dedicated database user rather than using root.

 **Login to your Database Server**
 ```bash